AlexanderVoldby/AlexanderVoldby/README.md

-My name is Alexander Voldby, I am currently pursuing a bachelors degree in artificial intelligence and data science at the Technical university of Denmark
+My name is Alexander Voldby, I am currently pursuing a masters degree in mathematical modelling and computation at the Technical university of Denmark

 My work centers around artificial intelligence and using models to solve real-life problems.
 I have worked primarily with deep learning and latent factor models.
 I am particularly interested in the applications of AI in computer vision and chemistry